cstarcher/pysaf/README.md

 To install, open the pysaf_win32.exe or pysaf_win64.exe file.
 If you receive an unknown publisher error, select yes to continue the installation.

 To run, select PySAF under Programs in the Start Menu.
-Alternately, you can click the Desktop shortcut if you chose the option to place a shortcut on your Desktop.
+Alternately, you can click the Desktop shortcut if you chose the option to create one.

 ##### OS X